cloud-native-toolkit/multi-tenancy-gitops/README.md

 # Cloud Native Toolkit - GitOps Production Deployment Guide

-The GitOps concept origifnated from [Weaveworks](https://www.weave.works/) back in 2017 and the goal was to automate the operations of a Kubernetes (K8s) system using a model external to the system as the source of truth ([History of GitOps](https://www.weave.works/blog/the-history-of-gitops)).
+The GitOps concept originated from [Weaveworks](https://www.weave.works/) back in 2017 and the goal was to automate the operations of a Kubernetes (K8s) system using a model external to the system as the source of truth ([History of GitOps](https://www.weave.works/blog/the-history-of-gitops)).

 This repository provides our opinionated point of view on how `GitOps` can be used to manage the infrastructure, services and application layers of K8s based systems.
 It takes into account the various personas interacting with the system and accounts for separation of duties.
 The instructions and examples are focused around the [Red Hat OpenShift](https://cloud.redhat.com/learn/what-is-openshift) platform and [IBM Cloud Paks](https://www.ibm.com/cloud/paks).

-The reference architecture for this GitOps workflow can be found [here](https://cloudnativetoolkit.dev/adopting/use-cases/gitops/gitops-toolkit/).
+The reference architecture for this GitOps workflow can be found [here](https://cloudnativetoolkit.dev/adopting/use-cases/gitops/gitops-ibm-cloud-paks/).

 ## Table of contents